 An empty vault can be an ideal revenue opportunity for pre-owned equipment and provide an advantage against a competitive site that has invested in new equipment and a bunker due to their corresponding high cost of operation.

 A backup machine can have several advantages.
-Firstly, the need for quick service response is reduced, allowing a more economical service solution to be implemented (i.e., no need for more expensive service contract that guarantees fast response.
-Time and materials option could be considered).
+Firstly, the need for quick service response is reduced, allowing a more economical service solution to be implemented (i.e. like a “time and materials” option).
 In addition, as the patient referrals increase due to marketing initiatives, the backup machine can be put to work without requiring additional work shifts.

 The reimbursement amount is independent of the price paid for equipment.
 A more economical equipment solution could help those considering purchasing a linac and concerned about the market dynamics, and the time to ramp-up their referrals.

 Any purchase should be considered in terms of the immediate, mid and long-term objectives of the organization.